 - Form the dough into a ball and place it in a large bowl.
 If the dough is sticky, add a little more flour.

-- Cover the bowl with a kitchen towel or cling wrap and place it is a warm place to proof.
+- Cover the bowl with a kitchen towel or plastic wrap and place it is a warm place to proof.
 This should take approximately 1 hour depending on the surrounding temperature.
 The dough should almost triple in size.

 - Press the proofed dough to release air bubbles.